i thought, i knew what i had to do.

 One of the strongest line-ups in years.
 How I wish to see "Volver", "Blackbook", "Cafe Transit", "Curse of the Golden Flower", "Love for Share", "Farewell, Falkenberg", "White Palms", or "Something Like Happpines" were nominated.
 But still, none of these can beat Guillermo del Toro's creatures.

-: Pan's Labyrinth, directed by Guillermo del Toro.
+Will win: Pan's Labyrinth, directed by Guillermo del Toro.

 Should win: Pan's Labyrinth, directed by Guillermo del Toro.